dotnet/AspNetCore.Docs/aspnet/getting-started/installing-on-linux.rst

 For either method of installation you will need to install the prerequisites for your specific distribution as described in the following sections.

-Installing on Debian, Ubuntu and derivatives
+Installing on Ubuntu 14.04
 --------------------------------------------

 The following instructions were tested using Ubuntu 14.04.
+Other versions of Ubuntu and other Debian based distros are unlikely to work correctly.

 Install the .NET Version Manager (DNVM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^